ImmortalDemonGod/bio-systems-engineering/reports/01_longitudinal_study.md

 Beyond the physiological findings, this study demonstrates that:
 1. **Automated instrumentation** enables N=1 research at publication quality
 2. **Signal filtering** (Run-Only Filter) mathematically validates performance claims
-3. **GitOps data provenance** ensures reproducibility and auditability
+3. **Version-controlled analysis code and data schemas** ensure reproducibility and auditability

-**The system itself is a primary contribution** - a "Lab in a Box" for human performance optimization.
+**The system itself is a primary contribution**: a software pipeline that functions as a portable lab for running performance analysis.

 ### 4.4 Limitations & Future Work